History of Shamrock Rovers F.C.: Bradley era

 The club suffered something of a lean spell after the highs of the 2011 season.
 Michael O'Neill departed to manage the Northern Ireland national team and was replaced by Stephen Kenny.
 However, Kenny was fired after less than a full season in 2012.
-His successor Trevor Croly also did not last a full season as manager despite winning two minor trophies, the League Cup and Setanta Cup in 2013.
+His successor Trevor Croly also did not last long as manager full season as manager despite winning two minor trophies, the League Cup and Setanta Cup in 2013.He was sacked in mid 2014.
 Pat Fenlon a former Rovers player was appointed the following season but he too failed to win major trophies.
 In 2016 he was replaced by Stephen Bradley, another former player, who at that time was coaching one of the club's underage sides.
 It took some time for Bradley to rebuild a winning team to challenge the then-dominant Dundalk.